ReCazorla/java_assignment1_graphical_interface/README.md

 # java_assignment1_graphical_interface
-  Graphical user interface that will allow users to read informationfrom a MySQL database and display it as chart data, bar chart and table.
+  Graphical user interface that will allow users to read information from a Azure Database and display it as chart data, bar chart and table.